Lisburn Distillery F.C.: History

-The club, founded in 1880, originated in west Belfast, where it was based at Grosvenor Park at Distillery Street off the Grosvenor Road until 1971.
 After sharing Skegoneill Avenue (Brantwood) and Seaview (Crusaders) for some years, the club moved in 1980 to a permanent new home at New Grosvenor Stadium, Ballyskeagh, County Antrim, on the southern outskirts of Belfast.
+The main stand at New Grosvenor Park is named after legendary player Bertie McMinn.

 The club was known simply as Distillery from its foundation until 1999, when it changed its official name to 'Lisburn Distillery' to associate itself more closely with its adopted borough (now city) of Lisburn.
 However, the club is still colloquially referred to as "Distillery".
 The club colour is white.
-A founder member of the Irish League in 1890, the club was relegated from the Premiership in May 2013.
+A founder member of the Irish League in 1890, the club remained at the top until 1995.